 Do you sedate?

 Only licensed veterinarians, veterinarian technicians, and a horse's owner are legally allowed to administer sedation.
-We never carry any form of sedation with us and we will NOT personally administer sedation even if a client has sedation drugs on hand.
-The fact that we have thousands of clients in Michigan, have been in business for 20 years, and have referrals from DVMs themselves all across the state, is evidence that routine equine dental care with hand tools does not require sedation or restraint of any kind as long as your EqDT is also experienced in managing equine behavior.
+We never carry any form of sedation with us and we will NOT personally administer sedation even if a client has sedation medication on hand.
+The fact that we have thousands of clients in Michigan, have been in business for over 25 years, and have referrals from DVMs themselves all across the state, is evidence that routine equine dental care with hand tools does not require sedation or restraint of any kind as long as your EqDT is also experienced in managing equine behavior.
 If your horse needs to be sedated for an advanced dental procedure, it is your responsibility to call your vet and coordinate the farm call so the vet can administer the required sedation for the procedure.

 What's the difference between a power float and a hand float?

 During a power float, a dremel-type power tool is used to remove the sharp edges of molars.
 During a hand float, a tool called a "float" is used to manually remove those same sharp edges.
 Float tools come in a wide variety of shapes, sizes, angles, and textures in order to reach, and effectively float, different areas of a horse's mouth.
 Regardless of the type of float being performed, a speculum must be used in order to properly reach a horse's rear molars.